-The fundamental differences between a de minimis impact finding and preparing a Programmatic or Individual Section 4(f) Evaluation is in whether or not an avoidance alternatives analysis must be prepared and requirements for public notice and comment.
-An avoidance alternatives analysis is required for a Programmatic or Individual Section 4(f) Evaluation.
-An avoidance alternatives analysis is not required for a de minimis impact finding.
-A Public notice and public comment period is required for an Individual Section 4(f) Evaluation, de minimis impact finding, or Programmatic Section 4(f) Approval for Transportation Projects That Have a Net Benefit to a Section 4(f) Property.
+An avoidance alternatives analysis is required for programmatic and individual Section 4(f) evaluations, but not required for a de minimis impact finding.
+A public notice and public comment period are required for an individual Section 4(f) evaluation, de minimis impact finding, and the programmatic Section 4(f) approval for Transportation Projects That Have a Net Benefit to a Section 4(f) Property.